Global share sell-off hits Asia after Wall St, Europe losses

-CENTRAL BANKING: European Central Bank President Mario Draghi's upbeat comments about prospects for the 19-country eurozone were taken as a hint that policy change may be in the pipeline even though he did not mention plans to dial back stimulus measures, but markets took it as a hint that policy change was in the pipeline.
+CENTRAL BANKING: Upbeat comments by European Central Bank President Mario Draghi about prospects for the 19-country eurozone were taken as a hint that policy change may be in the pipeline even though he did not mention plans to dial back stimulus measures.
 Meanwhile, U.S. Federal Reserve Chair Janet Yellen, in a speech in London, said she didn't foresee another financial crisis "in our lifetimes."
 Market watchers also noted that she didn't say anything to contradict earlier statements about plans to gradually remove stimulus and raise rates if economic conditions continue to improve, indicating those plans are still on track.

 MARKET INSIGHT: "The net effect of last night's speeches by Yellen and Draghi has been to reinforce a view that markets are now embarking on a phase of global policy tightening with the ECB potentially moving faster relative to the Fed than many had expected," Ric Spooner, chief analyst at CMC Markets, said in a commentary.

-U.S. POLITICS: A decision by Republican Party leaders in the Senate to put off until after their July 4 recess a vote on a health care overhaul bill spurred a sell off.
+U.S. POLITICS: A decision by Republican leaders in the Senate to put off until after their July 4 recess a vote on a health care overhaul bill spurred a sell-off.
 The delay added to investor worries about political gridlock and what it could mean for President Donald Trump's plans for health care reforms and other economy-boosting measures.

 WALL STREET: The Standard & Poor's 500 index fell 0.8 percent to close at 2,419.38.
 The Dow Jones industrial average slid 0.5 percent to 21,310.66.
 The Nasdaq composite lost 1.6 percent to 6,146.62.